tkhamez/swagger-eve-java/docs/FactionWarfareApi.md

 <a name="getFwLeaderboardsCharacters"></a>
 # **getFwLeaderboardsCharacters**
-> GetFwLeaderboardsCharactersOk getFwLeaderboardsCharacters(datasource, ifNoneMatch, userAgent, xUserAgent)
+> GetFwLeaderboardsCharactersOk getFwLeaderboardsCharacters(datasource, ifNoneMatch)

 List of the top pilots in faction warfare

-Top 100 leaderboard of pilots for kills and victory points separated by total, last week and yesterday.  ---  This route expires daily at 11:05
+Top 100 leaderboard of pilots for kills and victory points separated by total, last week and yesterday  ---  This route expires daily at 11:05

 ### Example
 ```java